project-imas/securefoundation/README.md

 - Add "libSecureFoundation.a" as a target dependency and to the "Link with Binary Libraries" build phase
 - Import SecureFoundation in your source files `#import <SecureFoundation/SecureFoundation.h>`

-## Standalone Test
+## Test Suite

-- Clone SecureFoundation
-- Open project in Xcode
+Some (not all, yet) of the components here are testing using `OCUnit`.
+The tests can be found in `SecureFoundationTests`.

 ## Cipher Utilities